Green Juice Recipes and Vegetable Juicer Recipes

 - 1/2 apple

-Wash all thoroughly, top the carrots, remove apple stem, juice and enjoy.
+Wash all vegetables thoroughly, top the carrots, remove apple stem but don’t peel apple (the peel is full of flavonoid antioxidants), enjoy.

 Green Smoothie Revolution: The Radical Leap Towards Natural Health